ryanqle/SimonSays/README.md

 This is my first project utilizing JS and manipulating the DOM.
 One challenging aspect was having the glow effect added to the game pad without clipping other elements.

+#### Favorite Snippets of Code

-Favorite snippet of code: A while loop to iterate through the computer's sequence.
+ A while loop to iterate through the computer's sequence.
+Using setTimeout for the on and off while dynamically changing the timeout of sequence.

 ```JS
 function playSequence(sequence) {